Human trafficking convictions reveal process of stealing women - South Carolina Radio Network

 In fiscal year 2015, 1,923 suspects were referred to U.S. attorneys for prosecution for human trafficking offenses, a 41 percent increase from the 1,360 suspects referred for prosecution in 2011, according to a report released by the Bureau of Justice Statistics.
 2015 is the most recent year for statistics.

-U.S. attorneys prosecuted 1,049 suspects for human trafficking offenses in 2015.
+Federal attorneys prosecuted 1,049 suspects for human trafficking offenses in 2015.
 This was a 44 percent increase from the 729 suspects prosecuted in 2011.
 The number of human trafficking defendants sentenced annually to prison increased more than five times from 2000 to 2015, from 132 to 759.